fleek-network/fleek-network-docs/guides/Node Operators/managing-the-keystore.md

 Additionally, a brief guide on the [identity](#identity), more specifically an introduction to the [type of keys](#type-of-keys) and [key privacy](#key-privacy), which we find important to understand for anyone seriously interested in running a node by hinting into some system administration and security principles.

-Separatily, at risk of oversimpliying provided an brief introduction into the backup of the keystore directory.
+Separately, at risk of oversimplifying provided a brief introduction into the backup of the keystore directory.

 In the future, we'll introduce more advanced topics that will help you improve the knowledge you get from this, but we are glad that you followed this guide and got some comprehension to help you manage the key store.